grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 At Grab, we build a seamless user experience that addresses more and more of the daily lifestyle needs of people across South East Asia.
 We’re proud of our Grab rides, payments, and delivery services, and want to provide a unified experience across these offerings.

-Here is couple of examples of what Grab does for millions of people across South East Asia every day:
+Here are a couple of examples of what Grab does for millions of people across South East Asia every day:

 <div class="post-image-section"><figure>
   <img src="/img/how-grab-is-blazing-through-the-super-app-bazel-migration/image2.jpg" alt="Grab Service Offerings"> <figcaption align="middle"><i>Grab Service Offerings</i></figcaption>